A Tropical Tulum Honeymoon Guide for Trendy Couples

 Sian Ka'an Biosphere Reserve

 Hike through the jungle and float down freshwater canals built by the Mayans.
-The preserve's tropical forests, mangroves and marshes are home to more than a thousand plant species and 350 types of birds, as well as jaguars, pumas, ocelots, spiders, howler monkeys, crocodiles and many types of turtles.
+The Sian Ka'an reserve's tropical forests, mangroves and marshes are home to more than a thousand plant species and 350 types of birds, as well as jaguars, pumas, ocelots, spiders, howler monkeys, crocodiles and many types of turtles.

 Tulum National Park (Parque Nacional Tulum)

 Explore Mayan ruins, situated on tall cliffs overlooking the Caribbean Sea.
 In addition, you'll see some of the Yucatan Peninsula's famed cenotes (sinkholes), which were water sources and places of ritual for the Mayans.
-Try to come in the early morning to experience the sunrise.
+Try to visit Parque Nacional Tulum at sunrise for a romantic Tulum honeymoon experience.

-A mere eight-minute drive from Tulum, this site features caves, caverns and a cenote connected by wooden boardwalks.
+A mere eight-minute drive from Tulum, the Gran Cenote features caves, caverns and a cenote connected by wooden boardwalks.
 Bring a picnic lunch, Burgio says, which you can enjoy between swimming and snorkeling.

 Sip a Fresh Cocktail